 What Are Inpatient Addiction Treatment Programs?

 Depending on the facility, patients may live alone in an assigned room or may share a room with a roommate.
 They attend individual or group therapy sessions to work through their drug or alcohol abuse and any mental health conditions they’ve been diagnosed with.
-The average stay for inpatient rehab programs is 30 days, but 60- and 90-day options are also available for those who need more time.
+The average stay for inpatient recovery programs is 30 days, but 60- and 90-day options are also available for those who need more time.

 Benefits of 30-Day Inpatient Rehab for Addiction in Phoenix, Arizona

-• Safety: Inpatient rehab programs provide 24/7 supervision by a team of licensed medical professionals to ensure an individual’s safety throughout their treatment.
+- Safety: Inpatient rehab programs provide 24/7 supervision by a team of licensed medical professionals to ensure an individual’s safety throughout their treatment.
 This is especially imperative during the withdrawal period.

-• Community support: Patients can join support groups and be among peers with similar experiences during treatment.
+- Community support: Patients can join support groups and be among peers with similar experiences during treatment.
 This can help them build relationships with others who can offer advice and hold them accountable for staying sober.

-• Distance from upsetting or harmful influences: Inpatient drug rehab removes individuals from toxic or unsupportive environments to help them concentrate fully on recovery.
+- Distance from upsetting or harmful influences: Inpatient drug rehab removes individuals from toxic or unsupportive environments to help them concentrate fully on recovery.
 This can help patients with co-occurring substance abuse and mental health issues work through their struggles without negative external influences.
 This approach emphasizes the significance of dual diagnosis treatment, ensuring that individuals receive comprehensive care for both their addiction and mental health concerns.

-What to Expect During Inpatient Drug Rehab
+What to Expect at Our Inpatient Phoenix Drug Rehab

 Your experience at an inpatient alcohol or drug treatment program will depend on the facility.
 Individuals typically remain at the facility full-time and attend structured therapy sessions, support groups and activities throughout the day.
 Meals and recreational activities are also provided at set times.
 Some rehab programs offer options for the duration of stay, such as short-term and long-term treatment, depending on the severity of an individual’s alcohol or drug addiction and mental health issues.

 Because there’s no one-size-fits-all option for addiction rehab, several types of treatment are offered at inpatient drug and alcohol rehab programs.
 Individuals can attend therapy, receive medication-assisted treatment or undergo a combination of both.
-The exact substance abuse and mental health services will vary between rehab centers, but there are a few common types of treatment.
+The exact substance abuse and mental health treatment will vary between rehab centers, but there are a few common types of treatment.

-Inpatient vs. Outpatient Rehab
+Inpatient vs. Outpatient Rehab for Drug or Alcohol Addiction

 While inpatient drug rehab programs are beneficial for overcoming addiction, they require a considerable time commitment not everyone can fulfill.
 Outpatient programs are alternative treatment options that offer more flexibility.
 During outpatient treatment, individuals meet at a rehab center or other location for several hours each day, multiple times per week, and return home afterward.
 They have access to many of the same treatment services offered at inpatient rehab centers.